-Belinda Wee, Ph.D., an associate professor at Husson University's School of Business and Management, said management must communicate, both verbally and in writing, the level of performance they require from each employee in order to receive their desired results.
+Belinda Wee, an associate professor at Husson University's School of Business and Management, said managers must communicate, in both speaking and writing, the level of performance they require from each employee in order to receive their desired results.

 "[Setting employee expectations can] eliminate or reduce confusion and increases the chances of employees being successful in achieving the goals set for them," Wee told Business News Daily.
 "Employees who achieve their goals enhance the success of the entire organization."

-Although no one likes a micromanager, most professionals appreciate knowing they are on the right track.
+Although https://www.businessnewsdaily.com, most professionals appreciate knowing they are on the right track.
 Setting expectations and communicating employee responsibilities to each new hire can have a long-lasting effect on your business.
-However, a recent study by Gallup shows that nearly half of all U.S. employees don't know what's expected of them at work.
+However, a study by Gallup shows that nearly half of all U.S. employees don't know what's expected of them at work.

-The study's authors believe that when employees do not have a clear understanding of what's required of them, they are less engaged at work.
-Previous research found that only 33% of U.S. employees and 13% of employees worldwide are engaged at work.
-While there are 12 elements of employee engagement, the study suggested that setting clear expectations could be the most foundational one.
+The study's authors believe that employees are less engaged at work when they do not have a clear understanding of what's required of them.
+Previous Gallup research found that only 33% of U.S. employees and 13% of employees worldwide are engaged at work.
+While there are 12 elements of employee engagement, the study suggested that clear expectations could be the most foundational one.